vikejs/vike/README.md

 }
 ```

-Note that `vite-plugin-ssr` doesn't know anything about `pageProps`: it's an object we created to
+Note that `vite-plugin-ssr` doesn't know anything about `pageProps`: it's an object we create to
 conveniently hold all props of the root component.
 We could have defined `movies` directly on `contextProps.movies` but it's cumbersome:
-our render/hydrate function would then need to know what `contextProps` should be passed to the root component, whereas with `contextProps.pageProps` our render/hydrate function can simple pass `contextProps.pageProps` to the root component.
+our render/hydrate function would then need to know what `contextProps` should be passed to the root component, whereas with `contextProps.pageProps` our render/hydrate function can simply pass `contextProps.pageProps` to the root component.

 #### Pass `contextProps` to any/all components